Committee’s Official Designation

 Designated Federal Officer

-The Director, CMHS, shall designate a Center staff member to serve as the Designated Federal Officer (DFO) of the Advisory Council.
+The CMHS Director shall designate a Center staff member to serve as the Designated Federal Officer (DFO) of the Advisory Council.
 The DFO will prepare and approve all meeting agendas, attend all council and subcommittee meetings, adjourn any meeting when the DFO determines adjournment to be in the public interest, and chair meetings when directed to do so by the official to whom the Advisory Council reports.

 Estimated Number and Frequency of Meetings

-The Chair of the Advisory Council meetings will call the subcommittee and regular council meetings to order.
-The CMHS National Advisory Council shall meet no less than two times during each fiscal year.
-The location of the meetings of the Advisory Council shall be subject to the approval of the Assistant Secretary, and/or Director, CMHS.
+The Chair of the Advisory Council meetings will call the subcommittee and regular council meetings to order, with the approval of the DFO.
+The CMHS NAC shall meet no less than two times during each fiscal year.
+The location of the meetings of the Advisory Council shall be subject to the approval of the Assistant Secretary, and/or the CMHS Director.

-CMHS NAC meetings shall be open to the public except as determined otherwise by the Secretary of HHS (or the designee), in accordance with the Government in the Sunshine Act (5 U.S.C.
+CMHS NAC meetings shall be open to the public except as determined otherwise by the HHS Secretary (or the designee), in accordance with the Government in the Sunshine Act (5 U.S.C.
 552b(c)) and the Federal Advisory Committee Act.
 Notice of all meetings shall be given to the public.
-In the event a portion of a meeting is closed to the public, a report shall be prepared which shall contain, at a minimum, a list of members and their business addresses, the CMHS Council’s functions, dates, and places of meetings, and a summary of Council activities and recommendations made during the fiscal year.
+In the event a part of a meeting is closed to the public, a report shall be prepared which shall contain, at a minimum, a list of members and their business addresses, the CMHS Council’s functions, dates, and places of meetings, and a summary of Council activities and recommendations made during the fiscal year.

 Membership and Designation

 A quorum for the conduct of business by the full Committee will consist of a majority of (one more than one half) currently appointed members.